 Making A Difference in Our County

 UGA Extension provides answers for Georgians about canning, freezing, food preservation and safety each and every day.
-Foodborne illness can be costly to the state and community, and it can even be deadly.
-The elderly, chronically ill and young children are at high risk for complications from foodborne illnesses that are likely to require hospitalization.
+Foodborne illnesses can be costly to the state and community, and they can even be deadly.
+The elderly, the chronically ill and young children are at high risk for complications due to foodborne illnesses that are likely to require hospitalization.
 Preventing illnesses keeps parents from missing work and losing pay that can be spent for goods in the local economy.
 Improperly thawed or mishandled food can be an economic disaster for a family.

 To assist county residents, publications featuring all aspects of food preservation and food safety are available in the local Extension office.